Case insensitivity for a JDBC repo

 repo.jdbc.jsonfor that object, and adjust the collation on that table.
 To change case-sensitivity only for certain properties of an object, use an explicit mapping.

 For a PostgreSQL repository, use an explicit table structure if you require case-insensitivity.
 Managing case-insensitivity at scale with generic tables in PostgreSQL is not supported.
-For more information about object mappings, see Mappings with a JDBC repository.
+For more information about object mappings, refer to Mappings with a JDBC repository.

-For an Oracle DB repository, see the corresponding Oracle documentation.
+For an Oracle DB repository, refer to the corresponding Oracle documentation.

-For a SQL Server repository, see the corresponding Windows documentation.
+For a SQL Server repository, refer to the corresponding Windows documentation.

-For a DB2 repository, see the corresponding DB2 documentation.
+For a DB2 repository, refer to the corresponding DB2 documentation.